MASTERS IN NATUROPATHY & HOLISTIC MEDICINE

 Right to Practice

-Da Vinci Institute of Holistic Medicine Degrees do not guarantee a graduate the right to practice in the field of natural health, health counseling and/or consultation, or to practice any form of medicine without approval in the country that they are practicing in.
+Da Vinci Institute of Holistic Medicine Degrees do not guarantee a graduate the right to practice in the field of natural health, health counselling and/or consultation, or to practice any form of medicine without approval in the country that they are practising in.